* Potential El Nino weather pattern could curb cocoa output

 Traders were covering short positions ahead of the options expiry, said Hector Galvan, senior softs broker at RJO Futures in Chicago.

-Prices were also supported by worry that dry conditions in Brazil have hurt crops in the top grower.
-Short-covering because of the dry conditions shot the second-month to last week's nine-month high of $1.4610 per lb.
+Short-covering on the worries shot the second-month to last week's nine-month high of $1.4610 per lb.

 Liffe May robusta coffee gained $8, or 0.4 percent, to settle at $1,818 a tonne.